Axway/streams-open-docs/content/en/docs/architecture/_index.md

 ##### Volumes

-Several third-party components of Streams (Kafka/Zookeeper and MariaDB) use Kubernetes [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and [persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to enable their persistent storage.
+Several third-party components of Streams (Kafka/Zookeeper and MariaDB) use Kubernetes [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and [PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to enable their persistent storage.
 The underlying infrastructure must support this feature so that the data is properly stored on disk.
 This allows Streams to maintain a consistent state and save published data in the event of a component failure.

 | Description                                                                 | Type     |
 | --------------------------------------------------------------------------- | -------- |